-While we focus on Philadelphia, writers of all stages and geographies are invited to apply.
-For more information, please click the link to the right.
+While we focus on Philadelphia, creatives of all geographies (and stages) are invited to submit.

 For our submission guidelines, go here.